MXV0921/Election_Analysis/README.md

 ## Election-Audit Results

-How many votes were cast in this congressional election?
+- How many votes were cast in this congressional election?
+    By utilizing the following code we were able to define a variable as an integer, and begin tracking this value at zero:

+ # insert initializing png

+    After defining the variable we added more lines of code to help us to tabulate the total votes counted in the election:

+  #insert adding votes png

+    Further down in our code we can used the code below to print the total votes placed in the data we uploaded:

+    #insert printing vote total png

-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

-Which county had the largest number of votes?
+- Which county had the largest number of votes?

-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+- Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

 ## Election-Audit Summary